The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Applications

-We begin by noticing that if $h\subset k$ are two strongly separated halfspaces in $\frakH$, then, there is a finite CAT(0) bridge between them \cite{Behrstock_Charney}.
+\begin{proof}[Proof of Corollary~\ref{cor:creg_intro}] Let $h\subset k$ be two strongly separated halfspaces in $\frakH$.
 Since the action of $\G$ is also by CAT(0)-isometries, the stabilizer of $\{h,k\}$ must also stabilize their CAT(0) bridge.
 Since the action is proper, the stabilizer of the CAT(0) bridge $b(\hat h,\hat k)$ is finite.
-It follows that if $s$ is any tightly nested sequence such that two of its halfspaces are strongly separated, then $s$ has finite stabilizer as well.
-Thus it is enough to find $s$ that contains pairs of strongly separated halfspaces.
+It follows that if $s= (h_1, \dots, h_n)$ is a \"uber-separated sequence of halfspaces of consecutive distance less than or equal to $R$ then $\stab_\G(s)$, the stabilizer of $s$ in $\Gamma$ is finite.